In this article, we want to teach you How to Install Apache on Ubuntu 20.04.

 When you see this page it means that the Apache is working correctly.
 Here we go to see some basic information about the Apache process.

-When you are done with the install Apache, you can learn some basic management commands.
+When you are done with installing Apache, you can learn some basic management commands.

 You can stop your web server with the following command: